junobuild/docs/docs/miscellaneous/architecture.md

 The Console is a platform for managing your projects.
 It runs as its own container, combining a user interface with orchestration logic.

-It only holds one piece of data: a keypair linking each developer’s anonymous ID to their Mission Control ID.
+It only holds one piece of data: a keypair linking each developer's anonymous ID to their Mission Control ID.

 When you sign in, the Console returns your Mission Control ID.
 From there, all project management happens under your control.
 The Console does not have access to your apps, your data, or your infrastructure.